 By CPU-Z that can give more information!

 CPU-Z is a small and excellent utility that can give maximum details of your computer processor, motherboard and RAM.
 In processor details, you can easily find out the L2 and L3 cache size from Windows 10/8.1 OS.
-This tool can say about virtualization technology (VT-x) and other compatibility of the processor also.
+This tool can say about virtualization technology (VT-x) and other features of the processor.

 You can download the CPU-Z for Windows OS from this link.